-Developed though two years of iterative design, and tested to it's failure points to improve reliability, the gimbaled motor mount can keep almost any rocket on course.
-The mount can reliably actuate within ±5° on each axis and is proven to handle up to 25N of force axially, though more powerful motors will be tested to better characterize it's structural limits.
-After an unintended shock test, the mount was proven to withstand a ground impact of at least 23 m/s.
+Developed though two years of iterative design, and tested to its failure points to improve reliability, the gimbaled motor mount can keep almost any rocket on course.
+The mount can reliably actuate within ±5° on each axis and is proven to handle at least 40N of force axially, though more powerful motors will be tested to better characterize it's structural limits.